daltoniam/SwiftLog/README.md

 logw("write to the log!")

 //Set the name of the log files
-Log.logger.name = "test" //default is "logwile"
+Log.logger.name = "test" //default is "logfile"

 //Set the max size of each log file.
 Value is in KB Log.logger.maxFileSize = 2048 //default is 1024